 2. Social Media Reach and Engagement

 Social media marketing allows you to give out your content, interact with your potential customers, and even make a good connection.
 Therefore, your social media marketing plan plays an enormous part in your overall marketing efforts.
 A great aspect to judge this KPI is by measuring the growth of your business’s social media account, for instance, the number of followers on Instagram and Likes on the Facebook page.
 Both of these social media platforms offer tools in making the analysis and makes it extremely easy to get this information when it is needed.
-The engagement on social media can also be tracked through metrics that determine customer conversions, lead conversions, and the percentage of web traffic connected with your social media campaign.
+Engagement on social media can also be tracked through metrics that determine customer conversions, lead conversions, and the percentage of web traffic connected with your social media campaign.

 3. Sales Growth

 This KPI is important for the long-term development of your business.
 The ultimate way to know whether all your marketing efforts are successful or not is by measuring the growth in sales revenue.
 Sales growth is a metric that measures the capability of your business to raise revenue over a fixed period of time.
 Sales growth is an important indicator that you have to use to make a decision in your business strategy and allows your business to be aware of the risk of stagnating.
 Measuring the impact of your digital marketing strategy on sales growth will help to adjust your marketing strategy and execute the one that does escalate sales.
 Sales growth is not merely a good indicator to change regulations in strategic planning, but it also allows a business to identify the growth trends and evaluate a strategy for future growth.